Ranking

 Key Findings

-- Has a 2050 net zero target, but with no interim target for its supply chain or related requirements for suppliers to set their own targets.
+- Has a 2050 net zero target, but lacks Group-level interim targets for its supply chain or related requirements for suppliers to set their own emissions reduction targets.

 - Has made initial commitments to prioritize the selection of low-carbon materials in its procurement process, but provides no detail of specific requirements or actions taken to decarbonize its steel, aluminum or battery supply chains.

-- Despite having invested in in-house battery R&D and production, does not disclose any actions taken to improve the recyclability of its batteries.
-However, has signed an agreement with battery recycling and reuse company GEM for the lifecycle management of EV batteries and waste materials.
+- Despite having established in-house battery R&D and production, does not disclose any actions taken to improve the recyclability of EV batteries.

 Score Breakdown